rkarhila/speech_synthesis_objective_evaluation/README.md

   * **obj_evaluation.m:** processes first the ** *non-invasive
     tests* ** (ie. GMM):
     * Feature extraction for synthetic speech: **calculate_feas.m**
+      * **prepare_audio.m** uses simple voice activity detection to find the speech frames, and calls the feature extraction and analysis functions.
     * GMM training: **gmmb_em_d.m** and **gmmb_em.m**
     * GMMs are stored in a struct *par_gaussians*
   * Then ** *invasive tests* **